VoxeLibre/VoxeLibre/mods/ITEMS/mcl_bone_meal/API.md

 	bone meal is applied
 * `placer`: ObjectRef of the player who aplied the bone meal, can be nil!
 This function is deprecated and will be removed at some time in the future.
+Bone meal is not consumed unless the provided function returns true.

 ## mcl_dye.add_bone_meal_particle(pos, def)
 ## mcl_dye.register_on_bone_meal_apply(function(pointed_thing, user))